CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 This is the `disaster-time` branch, aka "quat's playground".
 Here be dragons.
 It's me.
 I'm the dragon.

+Also this is **not** intended to be merged upstream as-is, i.e. i'm also taking the opportunity to format stuff and clean up the code a bit, blah blah.
+Not trying to "change things just to change things", but also not trying to stick to upstream for the sake of keeping a small diff

+# current status

+What works:

+* Zero-byte mcp zips now loudly explode early, instead of printing cryptic errors about a corrupt zip
+* Forge's Maven is configured for you, replete with the `metadataSources` forward-compat hack for gradle 5+
+* `genSources` decompiles the whole game apart from ~5 methods due to MCP errata (moved switchmap classes)
+  * Attaching and browsing sources works in IDEA
+  * "find usages" works too
+* Setting `loaderLaunchMethod` to `launchwrapper2` causes the `runClient` task to successfully start a copy of Minecraft Forge 1.4.7
+  * the `launchwrapper2` crap is temporary it will become the default
+  * Breakpoints and debugging work
+  * The `shimForgeClientLibraries` task predownloads Forge's runtime-downloaded deps and places them in the location Forge expects, because the URLs hardcoded in forge are long dead
+Main focus is on Gradle 7.
+Gradle 4 probably doesn't work yet

+What doesn't work yet:

+* Minecraft versions other than 1.4.7 don't work (the goal is to merge the differences between the 1.2.5/1.5.2 branches into something runtime-configurable)
+* The standalone server doesn't work yet
+* Run configs (as opposed to using the runClient gradle task) are broken
+* Asset index is broken (i don't think 1.4 supported changing the asset index?) -> no sound and 1 trillion failed s3 requests in the log
+* I snipped out a thing that replaced the stock `SideOnly` annotations with `Environment` ones, but there's still Environment leftovers for some reason
+* I don't know how broken Eclipse is
+* `modCompile` configurations and friends probably don't work, but you knew that already
+* Probably a lot of other things don't work

+What I'd like to fix:

+* Fix remapping exploding when packages.csv is missing
+* An in-gradle method of downloading MCP and applying the forge access transformers, instead of that funny shit in the buildscript
+* still lots of leftovers from e.g. DevLaunchInjector (which is not used), mixin, jar-in-jar, unused launch methods etc etc that does not apply to forge at all
+  * I could go scorched-earth on this stuff but it might be handy to keep around if someone does a cursed "fabric on top of forge" project?
+I guess?
+* Launchwrapper needs a little assistance getting ASM on the classpath
+* There's a goofy ahh hack in `AbstractRunTask` to filter out someone's Guava dependency, cause it conflicts with the one Forge needs, and crashes
+* Ideally the game should be launched with a copy of java 6 or 8, right now i think gradle itself has to be running on an appropriate jdk

+What I'd like to add:

+* Quiltflower lol (kinda a java 11 moment though)
+* Backport the much nicer run-config stuff from newer versions of Loom (multiple run configs, run configs in subprojects, less hardcoded arguments for run configs, etc)
+* Possibly do a custom launchwrapper tweaker, will be optional

 ## Sample projects

+TODO: there's also atm only one sample project, for 1.4.7

 There doesn't seem to be a nice way to develop a Gradle plugin and actually *use* the plugin to see if it works (no, not "write automated tests for the plugin", *actually* use it) at the same time.
 This is because Gradle is a terrible piece of shit.